Please note that Tapas no longer supports Internet Explorer.

 Even amid the hatred and torment, Serelith fought to endure it all.
 Every day, she reminded herself of the strength her grandfather had believed in.
 And through it all, Shyamu cheered for her, his presence a small beacon of hope that reminded her she was not entirely alone.

 The weather was clear that day, sunlight spilling into the castle halls and reflecting off the polished floors.
-Shyamu and Serelith had just finished their etiquette lessons and were playing quietly in the courtyard, their laughter mingling with the soft rustle of leaves.
+Serelith had just finished her etiquette lessons and found Shyamu waiting for her in the courtyard and were playing quietly, their laughter mingling with the soft rustle of leaves.
 For a moment, the world felt calm, as if nothing could touch them.

 For Serelith, his words were a small flame in the darkness—a reminder that not everyone in the world saw her as worthless.
 She clenched her fists, drawing courage from his quiet faith in her.
 Marlena’s voice continued, cutting through the room, but Serelith did not respond.
 She focused instead on Shyamu’s steady presence, the one person who still cheered for her, the one who reminded her she could survive.